Quasi-integrability from PT-symmetry: -structure of integrability and conserved charges

 \section{${\cal PT}$-structure of integrability and conserved charges}

-The standard lore of ${\cal PT}$-symmetry is based on linear systems which are {\it not} hermitian \cite{PhysRevLett.80.5243,10.1063/1.532860,PhysRevLett.89.270401}.
-It is the ${\cal PT}$-symmetric phase that does not require Hermiticity for real spectra that corresponds to eigenstates with definite ${\cal PT}$-values, that mandates a generalization of the Hilbert space akin to the pseudo-Hermitian systems \cite{10.1063/1.1418246}.
-For their nonlinear counterparts, the analogous identifier of the unbroken phase is a definite-${\cal PT}$ solution.
-Given the system is also integrable, the zero curvature condition $F_{tx}=0$ must also survive the ${\cal PT}$-transformation as,
+The standard lore of ${\cal PT}$-symmetry is based on linear systems which are {\it not Hermitian} \cite{R10,R11,R12}.
+It is the ${\cal PT}$-symmetric phase, hosting real spectra in the absence of Hermiticity along with ${\cal PT}$-definite eigenstates, that mandates a generalization of the Hilbert space akin to the pseudo-Hermitian systems \cite{R24}.
+For their nonlinear counterparts, the analogous identifier of the symmetric phase is a definite-${\cal PT}$ solution.
+Given that the system is also integrable, the zero curvature condition $F_{tx}=0$ must also survive the ${\cal PT}$-transformation as,

 This implies a new Lax pair $L^{PT}_\mu=\left(-A^{PT},-B^{PT}\right)$ that must identify with the original pair $L_\mu=(A,B)$ as,